 Here’s a checklist to ensure your automated phone menu system is working to aid, and not to annoy, your callers:

-Keep your phone menu system simple
+- Keep your phone menu system simple

 Don’t make callers listen to a long recording with tons of options, such as “Press one for this department, Press two for that department,” and so on.
 Try to keep it to three to five options.
-Once a caller makes a choice, you might present them with a secondary menu, to help route their call more efficiently.
-Here again, keep it simple.
-Don’t make a caller listen to, say, eight or nine voice menu options only to give them another six or more choices after that.
+Once a caller makes a choice, you can give them a secondary menu to help route their call more efficiently.But again, keep it simple—you should never make a caller listen to six or more voice menu options only to give them another six or more choices after that.
 Also, as a rule of thumb, try to stick to a 2-level call menu—making a call shouldn’t feel like a grind.

 - Give callers an easy way to connect to an operatorWant to really stand out?
 Make speaking to a live operator the first option on your phone menu.
-Truth is, that’s what most people want anyway — to speak to a human being.
-Giving them that option right away might make your call center agents busier, but it’s bound to make your customers happier, too.
+That’s what most people want anyway, so even if giving them that option right away might make your call center agents or employees busier, it’s also bound to make your customers happier.

-Use caller ID to route callers intelligently
+- Use caller ID to route callers intelligently

-Make your phone menu sound professional
+- Make your phone menu sound professional

 - Some tips for a successful, professional-sounding phone menu: